2weiEmu/sis50.nl.go/README.md

 ## What is this site?

-This is a simple site created for the house Sis50 in the netherlands to coordinate cooking schedules, share funny memes, and create a community shopping list.
+This is a simple site created for the house Sis50 in the Netherlands to coordinate cooking schedules, share funny memes, and create a community shopping list.
 This site's backend is written in Go, and the design is focused on a mobile-first experience.

 ## Features